Designed to Reduce Wind Resistance

 250 metres of tape represents the surface of a 9 metre square sail, which is a lot on a windy day.

-The more you stretch the tape using our tensioners #36W, the more the tape resists to the push of violent winds, those pushes creating a repetitive mechanic friction, ending up destroying the stainless steel filaments that ensure the continuity of the electric flow.
+The tighter the tension on the tape using our tensioners (F36V), the less the tape will flap in the wind.
+Flapping creates a repetitive friction, ending up destroying the stainless steel filaments that ensure the continuity of the electric flow.

-The StockGuard insulators will block the tape preventing it from wiggling in them, and thus avoiding wear and tear of the tape.
+The StockGuard insulators hold the tape tight, cutting down on movement within the fittings, thus avoiding wear and tear of the tape.

 This picture (1-second exposure) taken in a 65 kilometre per hour wind shows the StockGuard tape holding steady (above) and a poor quality brand tape flapping below.